Phantom Read Problem in SQL Server

 INSERT INTO Employees VALUES(1004,'Hina', 'Female')

-Let say we have two transactions Transaction 1 and Transaction 2.
-Transaction 1 starts first and it reads the data from the Employees table where Gender is Male and it returns 2 rows for the first read and then Transaction 1 is doing some other work.
-At this point, Transaction 2 started and it inserts a new employee with Gender Male.
-Once Transaction 2 inserts the new employee, then Transaction 1 makes a second read and it returns 3 rows, resulting in a Phantom Read Concurrency Problem in SQL Server.
+Let’s say we have two transactions, Transaction 1 and Transaction 2.
+Transaction 1 starts first, and it reads the data from the Employees table where Gender is Male, and it returns 2 rows for the first read, and then Transaction 1 does some other work.
+At this point, Transaction 2 started, inserting a new employee with Gender Male.
+Once Transaction 2 inserts the new employee, then Transaction 1 makes a second read, and it returns 3 rows, resulting in a Phantom Read Concurrency Problem in SQL Server.

 What is Phantom Read Problem in SQL Server?